-For your CT scan, you may be given contrast (X-ray dye).
+You may be given contrast (X-ray dye).
 As the contrast moves through your blood vessels and your internal organs, it makes these tissues easier for your doctor to see in the images.

-Contrast may be given through an intravenous (IV) tube in your vein.
-Some patients receive the contrast by mouth or as an enema (injected into the rectum).
+Contrast may be given through an intravenous (IV) tube in your vein, by mouth, or as an enema (injected into the rectum).